VPS Deployment

 - Pinchy sends the response back through Caddy

-This way, Pinchy never needs to deal with SSL certificates, and port 7777 is never exposed to the internet.
+This way, Pinchy never needs to deal with SSL certificates directly.

 See the Hardening Guide for nginx examples and advanced configuration.